backrunner/markvue/README.md

 </script>
 ```

-For Vue SFC, MarkVue will inject Vue into the SFC as `context`, you can import APIs from Vue directly.
+For Vue SFC, markvue will inject Vue into the SFC as `context`, you can import APIs from Vue directly.

-If you want to import something from other package, be sure to put it in the `context`, and bind it to MarkVue, just like this:
+If you want to import something from other package, be sure to put it in the `context`, and bind it to markvue, just like this:

 ```vue
 <template>